 What Is Astro(micro)biology?

-Astrobiology is at the intersection of microbiology, physics, astronomy and geology.
+So what is Astromicrobiology anyways?
+Astrobiology is at the intersection of microbiology, physics, astronomy, and geology.
 They look for life on other planets, although never has the Prime Directive been needed as no sentient beings have been found as of yet.
-So, although this position doesn’t put you in a lab with a Vulcan or Klingon, it can take you to some pretty inhospitable and epic earthly locations that can only be described as otherworldly.
+So, although astrobiology doesn’t put you in a lab with a Vulcan or Klingon, it can take you to some pretty inhospitable and epic earthly locations that can only be described as otherworldly.

 Some areas have extremely high or low temperatures, some are consumed by radiation or extreme pressure, while others have poor nutrient content.
 They resemble the closest thing we have to space.
 We’d call all these places horribly inhospitable despite our fancy technology and modern comforts.

 Although we are incapable of surviving in these locations, they are far from barren; life does occur.
 Microbes have adapted to live in the harshest conditions; we call these microbes 'extremophiles' (lovers of the extreme).

 Astrobiologist can use these locations and their microbial inhabitants to help answer existential questions including:

 To answer this question, astromicrobologist analyze samples from space looking for any presence of life.